Rohit Sharma is the best batsman after Virat Kohli

-That is what yesterday's centurion Rohit Sharma is becoming for Team India in one-day cricket, writes Aakash Chopra
+That is what yesterday's centurion and opening batsman, Rohit Sharma is becoming for Team India in One-Day International cricket, writes Aakash Chopra

 It's almost certain that there are two Rohit Sharmas in the Indian team — one who plays in whites with the red ball in the longer format and the other one, who plays in coloured clothing with the white ball.
 While the former is still trying to find a way to stay relevant, the latter has started bossing over the limited overs format.

 Also Read: Rohit Sharma a terrific ODI player: Sourav Ganguly

 India's Rohit Sharma plays a horizontal bat shot during his masterly 171 not out against Australia at the WACA ground in Perth yesterday.
 Pic/Getty Images

 On a serious note, Indian cricket should thank the man who made Rohit open in ODIs, for that has changed his career forever.
 He's one of those few Indian batsmen who are comfortable against pace and bounce.
 In fact, he relishes both because he's got the horizontal bat shots on both sides of the pitch off the back-foot and that's a rare quality.
 I put it down to him growing up on the red-soiled pitches in Mumbai as these pitches offer more bounce than any other surface in the country.

 He's fast becoming the best Indian batsman after Virat Kohli in the 50-over format.
 He scored a century in the first game of 2015 and also, ended up as the highest run-scorer for India in the ODIs.
 Once again, he's started the new year with a century and if India are to do well in 2016, it is critical for him to continue doing well.
 His knock in Perth yesterday will be remembered as one of his finest innings, for not only did he dominate throughout the innings but he also carried his bat through.